Internet television in Australia: Telstra TV Box Office

 In February 2006, Telstra launched Telstra TV Box Office, a video on demand service that allows both rentals and purchases.
 The service uses progressive download, which downloads a video while still allowing viewers to commence watching once enough of the video has been downloaded.
 The service is only available on Windows PCs, certain LG and Samsung devices as well as Telstra devices such as the 'Telstra TV'.
 Telstra TV Box Office (and Telstra TV) are available quota-free to some Telstra customers.

 TPG IPTV

 Some TPG customers can access, via IPTV, channels like Bloomberg TV, Al Jazeera, France 24 and Deutsche Welle.
 This is complimentary for eligible connections, and channels are sent unencrypted to be viewed on customer's computers.
 It is only available on select TPG ADSL2+ exchanges.
 TPG have signed a licence agreement to air Foxtel channels on their IPTV service in 2015.

 FlipTV Australia

 FlipTV is an IPTV company in Australia delivering worldwide content via the internet direct to TV.

+MTEL Global/Move TV

+MOVE TV is launched by MTEL Global worldwide, is designed for the Balkan diaspora in Australia and worldwide.